robotnyc/wifi-ap/docs/index.md

 # Overview

-The wifi-ap snap is a solution to deploy a WiFi Access Point easily on any device capable of running snaps.
+The wifi-ap snap is a solution to deploy a WiFi access point easily on any device capable of running snaps.

 The wifi-ap snap supports a set of features to cover generic WiFi access point use cases.
 It provides